Troop density

 A troop density (Плотность войск) also known as the dispersion factor in military science is a statistical value assigned by commanders during the combat operations process in considering the ability of the combat arms to achieve military objectives during a military operation.
 It reflects combat readiness of the units to participate in engagements with consideration to the terrain and expected enemy strength.

 The unit of measurement is square metres per soldier, although this is modified for each combat arm to reflect their primary weapon performance in combat as weapon density (Плотность оружия); for example guns for artillery.
 Troop density is also used to estimate forces required to occupy a given populated territory to deny this population to being exploited by the enemy covert forces or insurgent troops.
+Troop density is affected by different variables such as the number of a state’s residents.
+Various case studies, for example, show that the average troop density is 10.76 soldiers per 1,000 population.
+In combatting insurgency, the accepted standard, which was recommended by James Quinlivan, is a ratio of 20 to 25 counterinsurgents per 1,000 residents.
+The concept of defining the number of troops per population is also known as force density.

 The troop density has decreased through military history in proportion to the increase in lethality of weapons being use in combat.
 However, there is no accepted standard to calculate this value due to the large number of variables involved in the planning of combat operations.